Call us today at (608) 836-6400

-While registering a trademark can afford specific and significant protections in the event of infringement, it is not always necessary to register it in order to have trademark protection.
+While registering a trademark or trade name can afford specific and significant protections in the event of infringement, it is not always necessary to register it in order to have trademark protection.
 Even unregistered trademarks can be protectable against infringement.

-At the law firm of Haley Palmersheim, S.C., our business lawyers help our clients register trademarks and protect their registered, or unregistered, trademarks.
+A Haley Palmersheim, S.C. trademark attorney or copyright lawyer can help clients register trademarks and protect their registered, or unregistered, trademarks.
 Trademark and service mark laws prevent competitors from using the logos, names and phrases of another company to draw business to their own products.
-Our firm represents companies and individuals in trademark infringement litigation, when disputes over the use of a trademark cannot be resolved through settlement.
+Our firm represents companies and individuals in trademark protection and trademark infringement litigation, when disputes over the use of a trademark cannot be resolved through settlement.
 We have successfully represented business clients on trademark cases in federal court and in Wisconsin courts, including recovering damages and pumitive damages for trademark infringement in the Wisconsin Supreme Court.

-If you are interested in registering a trademark or if you believe that your existing trademark has been infringed by another company, contact us at Haley Palmersheim, S.C. in Madison, Wisconsin.
+If you are interested in registering a trademark or if you believe that your existing trademark has been infringed by another company, contact a Haley Palmersheim trademark attorney or copyright lawyer in Madison, Wisconsin.

 Remember, you do not necessarily have to have a registered trademark to have legally protected trademark rights.
 Any name, phrase or logo can obtain trademark status by using the mark in business, even if you take no steps to register it.
-There are, however, benefits to having a registered trademark, and our firm recommends this registration when practical.
+There are, however, benefits to having a registered trademark, and a trademark law firm will recommend this registration when practical.
 Our lawyers can help you register your trademark and protect it in the event of infringement.

-Contact us at our Madison, Wisconsin, office by calling (608) 836-6400.
+Contact our Madison, Wisconsin office by calling (608) 836-6400.
 Speak with an experienced trademark attorney or copyright lawyer about your trademark protection, registration or litigation issue.